St George's House (Windsor Castle)

 St George's House, based in the grounds of Windsor Castle, is a British organisation committed to "effecting change for the better by nurturing wisdom through dialogue".

-Founded in 1966 by the Prince Philip, Duke of Edinburgh and the then Dean of Windsor, Robin Woods, it brings together people of responsibility and influence in business, government, society and the church to consult on contemporary issues of moment.
+Founded in 1966 by The Duke of Edinburgh and Robin Woods, the then Dean of Windsor, it brings together people of responsibility and influence in business, government, society and the church to consult on contemporary issues of moment.

 Name and mission

 St George's House, the organisation, takes its name from the building of that name in close proximity to and associated with St George's Chapel within the perimeter of the Castle.
 It belongs to the College of Canons, founded in 1348 and is where participants are hosted for the duration of consultations on given topics.
 The organisation brings together thinkers from different disciplines and roles in British society with the purpose of investigating means of overcoming some of the major challenges in contemporary society through dialogue.